VakhoKontridze/VComponents/README.md

     <img tag="VBouncingMarquee" width="350" align="top" src="https://github.com/VakhoKontridze/VComponents/assets/57289621/10de26e3-4c8c-42ef-baa2-c939a1e7cfec">
 <p/>

-## Guidelines
+## Customization

-#### UI Models

-Components in this library are not designed for customization in the same manner as conventional SwiftUI components.
+Components from `VComponents` are not meant to be customized in the same way as you would atomic SwiftUI components.

-Rather than directly modifying the components, you are encouraged to pass an UI model as a parameter to the initializers.
+Rather than directly modifying them using `ViewModifiers`s, you are to pass an UI model as a parameter to the initializers.
 All components have default UI models and passing them to initializers is not required.
-Furthermore, the properties within the UI models have their own default values as well.
+Furthermore, the properties within the UI models have their own default values.

-For instance, if you wish to alter the foreground color of a `VPlainButton`, you can customize and pass an UI model.
+For instance, you can change the foreground color of a `VPlainButton` by changing the values.

 Not Preferred: